-Activity 2: Teacher Directed Reading & Story Maps (knowledge, comprehension, application) [40 minutes]
+Activity 3: Teacher Directed Reading & Story Maps (comprehension, application) [40 minutes]

 Reading is the ability to make meaning from printed words.
 Good readers automatically use strategies to help them overcome difficult texts but poor readers rarely even know that such strategies exist.
 Teacher Directed Reading is a method of approaching a text that appeals to students who are still struggling readers.
-Here is a step-by-step process of using Teacher Directed Reading with Ruskin Bond's The Cherry Tree.
+Here is a step-by-step process of using Teacher Directed Reading with P.C.
+Arnoult's In the Jaws of the Alligator.
+Note that the majority of these steps need to be incorporated into the second step of Buddy Reading (see Buddy Reading - Activity 2).

 - 1. The teacher will make sure that all readers have the story open and in front of them. - 2.
 The teacher will read the story out loud to students as they follow along in their texts.
 Struggling readers sometimes need to see the 'big picture' first.
 Their ability to understand a story is strengthened when they hear it read in its entirety before they attempt to read it on their own. - 3.
 Once the teacher has read the story aloud the teacher will discuss what they have just read. - 4.
-The teacher will teach any new vocabulary that the students did not understand.
+The teacher will teach any vocabulary words that the students did not understand.
 Teaching vocabulary in isolation prior to reading a story does not work with struggling readers.
 The context is absent and they just won't make the connection. - 5.
-The teacher will direct students to read the story 'on their own'. - 6.
+The teacher will direct students to participate in the Buddy Reading exercise (outlined in Activity 2). - 6.
 The teacher will help students to create some kind of story map to help students understand the various elements of the short story: plot, setting, characters, conflict, and resolution.